bzminer/bzminer/README.md

     // And stayed under the resume point this long, in seconds "resume_s": 5
   },
+  "stall_guard": {
+    // Restart mining (device implementations rebuilt, pools reconnected) when the rig is connected and reporting a hashrate but the pool credits no shares. false = off
+    "enabled": true,
+    // Never act before this long without an accepted share, in seconds "min_idle_s": 900,
+    // Nor before this many times how long a share SHOULD take here - the measured mean interval between this algorithm's shares, or what the difficulty predicts (the est. tbs under the table) until two shares exist to measure one - whichever wait is longer.
+Shares are Poisson-distributed, so a genuine gap this long has probability e^-20.
+Lower it to detect a stall sooner on a rig whose shares are hours apart, at the cost of restarting a merely unlucky one
+    "gap_multiple": 20,
+    // Minimum seconds between two recoveries
+    "cooldown_s": 1800,
+    // Give up after this many recoveries in a row that produced no accepted share - a restart loop mines less than a stall.
+0 = never give up
+    "max_ineffective": 3,
+    // The OTHER signal: a device thread that has stopped hashing at all (no completed batch, so not one hash added) while the rig is mining and that card is not parked.
+Try a restart after this many seconds.
+Must clear the longest legitimate silence a device can have, which is a BUILD - a DAG, a kernel load, a PCIe probe - not a search.
+0 = off
+    "worker_hang_s": 300,
+    // And if that did not help, or did not finish - a thread wedged inside a driver call cannot be joined, so the restart itself blocks on it - stop answering the process watchdog after this many seconds so it kills and restarts the miner.
+That is the only thing that clears such a thread.
+0 = off
+    "worker_kill_s": 900
+  },
   // Signed executable update on launch: off, latest, or a GitHub version tag (e.g. v100.21).
 CLI: --auto-update "auto-update": "off",
   // Device-monitor mode: telemetry + web UI only, no mining (CLI: --dmon)